What to Look for in Fire Risk Assessment Software (UK, 2026)

 5. Mobile and Tablet Friendly

-Most assessors work on iPads or tablets on site.
+Assessors increasingly work on tablets on site.
 The software needs to work properly on those devices — not just a desktop app with a responsive wrapper bolted on.

 What to check: Open the tool on your tablet.
 Can you complete an assessment without pinching, zooming, or fighting the interface?